Probate Application Form NZ: PR1 & PR2 Guide (2026)

-Published: 10 July 2024 • Updated: 10 July 2024
+Published: 10 July 2024 • Updated: 30 March 2026

 Applying for probate in New Zealand requires specific documentation and careful attention to detail.
 This guide walks you through everything you need to know about the probate application form NZ process, helping you avoid common mistakes and delays.

 Whether you’re an executor handling an estate for the first time or simply planning ahead, understanding the probate application requirements will make this challenging time more manageable.
+Before completing the form, check whether probate is required for your estate.

 Required Documents for Probate Application in NZ